 The Department of Homeland Security (DHS) is mandated to administer responsibilities and authorities relating to the SAFECOM Program.
-Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) Emergency Communications Division-formerly the Office of Emergency Communications-is responsible for developing coordinated guidance for federal grant programs for public safety communications.1 As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
+Within DHS, the Cybersecurity and Infrastructure Security Agency (CISA) is responsible for developing coordinated guidance for federal grant programs for public safety communications.1 As a result, CISA develops the annual SAFECOM Guidance on Emergency Communications Grants (SAFECOM Guidance) as a reference guide for entities applying for federal financial assistance for emergency communications projects.
 While only entities funding emergency communications projects with DHS grant funding are required to comply with SAFECOM Guidance (see Appendix D), all entities are highly encouraged to follow the recommendations within this document to ensure interoperable, resilient, and fully effective communications.